splineclaw/e621dl/README.md

 Add any tags or meta-tags for posts you would like to download to this file.
 Each line in this file will be treated as a separate group, and a new folder inside the downloads directory will be created for each group.

+_If your group contains more than 5 tags, **e621dl** will try to automatically convert all additional tags to their proper alias and filter posts found from the first 5 tags.
+Until this feature is more thoroughly developed, you may need to consult the [e621 tag list](https://e621.net/tag_alias/) and manually convert aliases that do not get converted automatically.
+Otherwise, it would be greatly appreciated that you test the automatic tag conversion and report any issues._

-_If your group contains more than 5 tags, please check the [e621 tag list](https://e621.net/tag_alias/) and make sure to convert tag aliases.
-Due to the nature of e621's search function, only 5 tags can be converted automatically.
-All additional tags are manually checked by e621dl.
-In the future, an alias converter may be added so that you do not need to convert them manually.
-Another side effect of this workaround is that you may only use up to 5 meta-tags per group, and they must be the first 5 items on the line._
+One side effect of the workaround used to search infinite tags is that you may only use up to 5 meta-tags per group, and they must be the first 5 items on the line.

 ## [Optional] Add tags to the blacklist file.

 Add any tags for posts you would like to avoid downloading to this file.
 Meta-tags will currently break the script, as they are not filtered out, so do not use them in this file.

-_This script, currently, can only blacklist official tags.
-In the future, an alias converter may be added so that you do not need to convert them manually.
-Until then, be sure to check your tags against the [e621 tag list](https://e621.net/tag_alias/) to avoid seeing any content you do not want to._
+_**e621dl** will try to automatically convert all tags to their proper aliases.
+Until this feature is more thoroughly developed, you may want to check your tags against the [e621 tag list](https://e621.net/tag_alias/) and manually convert any tags for content you absolutely do not want to see.
+Otherwise, it would be greatly appreciated that you test the automatic tag conversion and report any issues._

 Give each tag its own new line.